Nonadiabatic contributions to Bragg-regime dynamics in atomic Kapitza-Dirac scattering: Numerical Solutions

-The exact numerical solution of the bare state equations (\ref{eqbare}) are plotted for $f(t)=\frac{1}{2}\sech(\frac{\pi t}{2})$.
-All values for time and frequency, $t$, $\delta$, and $\beta$ are dimensionless where $t$ is in units of the pulse width and $\delta$ and $\beta$ are in units of the inverse pulse width.
-The initial states are unpopulated except for $a_0(-\infty)$.
+The exact numerical solution of the four pairwise truncated bare state equations (\ref{eqbare}) is plotted in Fig. \ref {fig:sech4bare} for $f(t)=\frac{1}{2}\sech(\frac{\pi t}{2})$.
+All values for time and frequency, $t$, $\delta$, and $\beta$, are dimensionless, where $t$ is in units of the pulse width and $\delta$ and $\beta$ are in units of the inverse pulse width.
+The initial states are unpopulated except for $d_0(-\infty)$, i.e., $p_{\perp}=0$ at $t=\infty$.
 Although the final states are resonant in the limit of large detuning, the off-resonant states are strongly populated during the pulse.
-See Fig. \ref {fig:sech4bare}.
 It is clear that the off-resonant states are in fact contributing to the dynamics during the pulse.
-Although the off-resonant states die off long before the pulse has, neglecting to calculate off-resonant states during the interaction [\ref{eqbare}] would clearly introduce error.
+Neglecting to calculate off-resonant states during the interaction, $\dot {d}_{-2}(t)$ and $\dot {d}_{4}(t)$ in Eqs. (\ref{dressed4}), clearly introduces error.

-We seek the populations for $t=\infty$ after the atom passes the light crystal when off-resonant states no longer play a role in the dynamics of the system.
-These two resonant states are designated by $|a_{0,2}(\infty)|^2$ where $\delta$'s and $\beta$'s are varied.
-Plotting the off-resonant probabilities, $|d_{4}(\infty)|^2$ with $f(t)=\beta\frac{1}{2}\sech(\frac{\pi t}{2})$ against $\delta$ and $\beta$ we see evidence of the non-adiabaticity of higher-order states; see Fig. \ref{fig:dress3d4}.
-It is clear that the system exhibits Pendell\"osung as well, analogous to what is observed for changing the thickness of crystal sample.
+We seek the populations for $t=\infty$, long after the atom passes the light crystal when off-resonant states cease to play a role in the dynamics of the system.
+The two resonant states are designated by $|d_0(\infty)|^2$ and $|d_2(\infty)|^2$, where $\delta$'s and $\beta$'s are varied.
+Plotting the off-resonant probabilities, $|d_{4}(\infty)|^2$ with $f(t)=\beta\frac{1}{2}\sech(\frac{\pi t}{2})$ against $\delta$ and $\beta$ we see evidence of the nonadiabaticity of higher-order states (see Fig. \ref{fig:dress3d4}).
+It is clear that the system exhibits Pendell\"osung as well, analogous to what is observed for altering the thickness of a crystal sample with Bragg scattered x rays.
 We shall demonstrate that the frequencies of these oscillations are strongly dependent on off-resonant states.
 However, if the detuning $\delta$ is too small, the Pendell\"osung is washed out as the outgoing states become indistinguishable as the corresponding spatial quantization tends toward a continuum of momentum states.